-Situated within 30 acres of olive groves producing some of the finest olive oil in Italy and 100 acres of organic vineyards
+Situated within 30 acres of olive groves, the estate produces some of the finest olive oil in Italy

-Location is perfect for a long weekend or vacation – with very easy access to Florence, San Gimignano and Siena
+The location is perfect for exploring Tuscany – with very easy access to Florence, San Gimignano and Siena

-Dining on the terrace al fresco at Ristorante Tosca overlooking one of the most glorious views in Tuscany
+Dine on the terrace at Ristorante Tosca overlooking one of the most glorious views in Tuscany

 Best time to Visit